mrniceguy127/nes-emu/README.md

 # nes-emu
-NES emulator.
+Scope is currently just the 6502 with potential to expand to an NES emulator.
 A hobby project that I figured would be quite entertaining!!!

 Status: At the very early stages currently.
 I don't even have all of the CPU emulated yet.